TIBCOSoftware/snappydata/docs/reference/API_Reference/apireference_guide.md

 To use this API, key columns(for column table) or primary keys(for row tables) must be defined in the SnappyData table.

-Also, the source Dataframe must contain all the key columns or primary keys (depending upon the type of snappy table).
+Also, the source DataFrame must contain all the key columns or primary keys (depending upon the type of snappy table).
 The column existence is checked using case-insensitive match of column names.
-If the source Dataframe contains columns other than the key columns, it will be ignored by the `deleteFrom` API.
+If the source DataFrame contains columns other than the key columns, it will be ignored by the `deleteFrom` API.

 **Syntax**